Advancing-Machine-Human-Reasoning-Lab/transformer-psychometrics/README.md

 # Can Transformer Language Models Predict Psychometric Properties?

-Code to reproduce experiments in our *SEM 2021 Paper
+Code to reproduce experiments in our *SEM 2021 Paper.

-This folder contains supplementary material to aid in reproducing our results.

 # Reproducing the human experiment results